 2012 TEAM USA ASSISTANT MEN'S OLYMPIC COACH

-Eddie Reese is in his 41st year as head men's swimming coach.
+Eddie Reese is in his 44TH year as head men's swimming coach.
 The three-time U.S. Olympic men’s head coach has established a championship tradition and set the standard of excellence in the collegiate swimming world.
-Eddie has led Texas to 14 NCAA team titles in 41 seasons in Austin-the most by any coach in men's swimming & diving history.
-He is the only college swimming coach to win NCAA team titles in four separate decades.
+Eddie has led Texas to 15 NCAA team titles in 43 seasons in Austin-the most by any coach in men's swimming & diving history.
+He is the only college swimming coach to win NCAA team titles in five separate decades.

-Reese's Longhorns were the 2019 NCAA runner ups, and defending Big 12 Conference Champions, and will be in the hunt for the 2020 titles once again.
+Reese's Longhorns were the 2022 National Runner Up at the NCAA Championships, defending Big 12 Conference Champions, and will be in the hunt for the 2023 titles once again after winning the 2021 NCAA Championship.
 After placing 21st at the NCAA Championships in his first season (1979) at Texas, Reese's teams have never finished lower than seventh at the national meet.
-His Texas team enters the 2019-20 season with two incredible streaks to its credit: 39 consecutive top 10 finishes at the NCAA Championships and 41 consecutive conference titles.
-Along the way, Reese has developed 63 NCAA individual champions, 46 national champion relays, 219 All-Americans and 29 Olympians who have won 39 gold medals, 16 silver medals, and eight bronze medals.
+His Texas team enters the 2022-23 season with two incredible streaks to its credit: 42 consecutive top 10 finishes at the NCAA Championships and 43 consecutive conference titles.
+Along the way, Reese has developed 73 NCAA individual champions, 54 national champion relays, and 29 Olympians who have won 39 gold medals, 16 silver medals, and eight bronze medals.

-Eddie had three current Longhorns in Jack Conger, Townley Haas, and Clark Smith, make the 2016 US Olympic Team.
+Former Longhorns Drew Kibler, and Townley Haas made the 2021 US Olympic Team.
+In 2016, he had three current Longhorns in Jack Conger, Haas, and Clark Smith, make the US Olympic Team.
 Each came home with a gold medal earned on the 800 Freestyle Relay.
-Current Longhorn Joseph Schooling, representing Singapore, won the gold medal in the 100 butterfly in Rio.
+Joseph Schooling, representing Singapore, won the gold medal in the 100 butterfly in Rio.
 His selection by USA Swimming as the head men’s Olympic swimming coach for the 2008 Olympic Games in Beijing, China, represented his third stint as the head men’s Olympic coach for Team USA, also serving in 1992 and 2004.
 Seven of Reese’s current and former swimmers joined him in Beijing and accounted for about one-third of the 22-member USA team while capturing eight gold medals, one silver medal, and setting four world records.
 Reese's string of U.S. Olympic coaching also includes three other Olympiads: 1988, 1996, and 2000.

 Eddie started the first Longhorns Swim Camp in 1978 and has always been one of the head coaches.
 His eye for talent, a genuine caring for his athletes, and the ability to communicate and motivate are reasons he was named the 2009 American Swimming Coaches Association Coach of the Year.
 His passion for swimming and knowing the ingredients that are necessary to produce champion swimmers, are reasons the Longhorns Swim Camp has thrived for the past 40 years.